Configuration for GMT

 (-V) Determines the level of verbosity used by GMT programs.
 Choose among 7 levels; each level adds to the verbosity of the lower levels: quiet, errors, warnings, timings (for slow algorithms only), information, compatibility warnings, and debugging messages [default is w].

 This setting determines what character will separate ASCII output data columns written by GMT.
 Choose from tab, space, comma, and none [default is tab].

 This setting determines if the first segment header is written when there is only a single segment (for multiple segment it must be written).
 By default, such single-segment headers are only written if the header has contents.
 Choose from always, never, or maybe [default is maybe].

 Default file format for grids, with optional scale, offset and invalid value, written as ff[+sscale][+ooffset][+ninvalid].
 The 2-letter format indicator can be one of [abcegnrs][bsifd].
-See grdconvert and Section Grid file format specifications of the GMT Technical Reference and Cookbook for more information.
+See grdconvert and Section Grid file format specifications of the GMT Technical Reference for more information.
 You may the scale as a for auto-adjusting the scale and/or offset of packed integer grids (=ID+sa is a shorthand for =ID+sa+oa).
 When invalid is omitted the appropriate value for the given format is used (NaN or largest negative) [default is nf].

 (-h) Specifies whether input/output ASCII files have header record(s) or not [default is false].